 You've probably heard the old saying, "An ounce of prevention is worth a pound of cure."
-And when it comes to your health, that's more important than ever.
-Taking just a few steps in preventive care now can help avoid big problems in the future.
+When it comes to your health, that's more important than ever.
+Taking just a few steps in preventive care now could help avoid big problems in the future.
 It's well worth your time.

 The next step is finding out what health screenings, tests, or checkups you need and making sure you get them.

-Screenings are important because they can spot problems or diseases early, when they may be easier to treat.
+According to the many health organizations, including the U.S. Department of Health and Humana Services, American Heart Association, and American Cancer Society, screenings are important because they can often spot problems or diseases early, when they may be easier to treat.
 Talk with your doctor about what is best for you, since earlier or added screenings may be needed based on your health, age, race, gender, family history, and lifestyle.

 Most screenings or tests can be done at your doctor's office.
 But for some, you may need to go elsewhere for special equipment.
 For a few, you may need to do something like fasting to get ready for the test.
 Talk with your doctor before the test about what to expect and how to prepare.
 After the test, talk about the results and any follow-up your doctor may advise.

 Below is a guide that shows how often and at what ages most healthy adults should have screenings, tests, and checkups.
-You can use this guide to help talk with your doctor what is best for you.
+You can use this as a starting point to help you talk with your doctor about what is best for you.
 People with a family history of certain diseases and those with other risk factors may need more screenings or tests or have them done more often.
-Also check your Certificate of Coverage for questions about what your plan will cover.
+Also check your Coverage of Benefits for questions about what your plan will cover.